-Before going to purchase the most recent Dolphin pool cleaner, there are a few standard things you should understand about pool maintenance.
+Before going to buy the most recent Dolphin pool cleaner, there are a few fundamental things you should learn about pool maintenance.

 Get a pool cover

-After getting a swimming pool, the next thing you actually need for your pool maintenance is a pool cover.
-The pool cover will assist you cover the pool when out of the house for extended periods of time, or when the pool is not in use (like long winters or trips).
+After getting a swimming pool, the next thing you truly need for your pool maintenance is a pool cover.
+The pool cover will assist you cover the swimming pool when out of the house for long periods of time, or when the pool is not in use (like long winter seasons or trips).

-A plastic pool cover can be extremely efficient in protecting the pool from different elements falling into the water, and from the elements.
+A plastic pool cover can be really reliable in safeguarding the pool from different objects falling into the water, and from the elements.
 Some purchase a strong plastic cover to prevent children or animals from unintentionally falling into the pool.
-Keep in mind that setting up the pool cover is a lot of work, needs a long time and effort.
-This is standard pool maintenance.
+Keep in mind that establishing the pool cover is a great deal of work, needs a long time and effort.
+This is fundamental pool maintenance.

 Find the best skimmer

-Every pool has a skimmer that is used to gather dead leaves, branches, pests and other debris from the water surface.
-A skimmer is a rake that is used to pull out things from the water, certainly you remember the life guard in the summertime walking around the pool and fishing out all the dead pests, leaves and such from the pool.
-Pool maintenance and cleaning should be in direct correlation to just how much it is used, and if you plan to use your pool regularly, you will need to use a great skimmer, so try and put some money into a quality one, you will get to use it a lot.
+Every swimming pool has a skimmer that is used to collect dead leaves, branches, pests and other debris from the water surface.
+A skimmer is a rake that is used to pull out objects from the water, surely you remember the life guard in the summer walking around the pool and fishing out all the dead pests, leaves and such from the swimming pool.
+Pool maintenance and cleaning should be in direct correlation to how much it is used, and if you plan to use your pool frequently, you will need to use a good skimmer, so try and put some cash into a quality one, you will get to use it a lot.

-One of the most crucial things in swimming pool maintenance is the filtration, keeping the water clean and circulating them is essential in any pool.
-There are numerous kinds of filters available for swimming pool water.
-Sand and gravel, diatomaceous earth, anthracite, and cartridge types are the filter mediums most commonly employed.
-Swimming pool filtration system use the very same standard concept of passing water through tiny passageways, thus filtering it.
+Among the most important things in swimming pool maintenance is the filtration, keeping the water clean and circulating them is essential in any pool.
+There are several types of filters available for swimming pool water.
+Sand and gravel, diatomaceous earth, anthracite, and cartridge types are the filter mediums most typically employed.
+Swimming pool filtration system use the very same fundamental principle of passing water through tiny passageways, thus filtering it.
 Particles larger than these passages are caught and therefore separated from the main body of the water.
 This process continues until all of these passageways are blocked.
 The filter must then be cleaned up and the cycle repeated.

-Sediment and suspended matter typically find their way to the bottom of the pool and will need to be eliminated by vacuuming, because swimming pool filtration differs in quality, and is subject to the frequency of maintenance and quality, you will need to consider vacuuming as a basic pool maintenance tool for your pool cleaning.
+Sediment and suspended matter normally find their way to the bottom of the pool and will need to be removed by vacuuming, considering that swimming pool filtration differs in quality, and is subject to the frequency of maintenance and quality, you will need to consider vacuuming as a general pool maintenance tool for your swimming pool cleaning.

-The pool vacuum operates in a comparable manner to the typical family unit except that it draws water through the vacuum head instead of air.
-There are 2 methods which this might be accomplished.
-One technique uses a jet of water supplied by a garden hose to power the suction which draws the dirt into the head to be caught in a cloth bag.
-The other technique uses the suction power provided by the filter which draws the sediment and dirt from the pool floor for elimination through the filter.
-When there is a considerable amount of sediment to be eliminated the filter valves should be adjusted so that the vacuumed water will bypass the filter and go to waste.
+The swimming pool vacuum runs in a similar manner to the typical home unit except that it draws water through the vacuum head instead of air.
+There are two ways in which this might be achieved.
+One approach employs a jet of water supplied by a garden hose pipe to power the suction which draws the dirt into the head to be caught in a cloth bag.
+The other approach uses the suction power provided by the filter which draws the sediment and dirt from the pool floor for elimination through the filter.
+When there is a significant amount of sediment to be removed the filter valves should be adjusted so that the vacuumed water will bypass the filter and run to waste.

 Use safe chemicals

 Chemicals are used in pool maintenance on regular basis to keep water safe and clean.
 The most typical chemical used is chlorine.
-Once again, asking you to try and remember your childhood and that a fresh pool typically had an unpleasant adverse effects of irritated skin or eyes, this is the risk and the cons of using chlorine in your pool.
-If used in big quantities, or if not maintained appropriately, chlorine might irritate the eyes and skin of swimmers.
-A swimming pool owner should also be aware of the appropriate maintenance directions for the chemicals and follow the manufacturers directions when applying the chemical to the pool.
+Once again, asking you to try and remember your childhood and that a fresh swimming pool usually had an undesirable adverse effects of irritated skin or eyes, this is the threat and the cons of using chlorine in your pool.
+If used in big amounts, or if not preserved properly, chlorine might irritate the eyes and skin of swimmers.
+A swimming pool owner should also be aware of the correct maintenance instructions for the chemicals and follow the manufacturers instructions when applying the chemical to the pool.

-Use sound judgment when thinking about pool maintenance and pool cleaning, your pool is there for you to enjoy it, but it does feature a few simple duties.
-Cleaning your pool regularly will permit you to take pleasure in a clean and healthy pool for a very long time.
+Use common sense when thinking about pool maintenance and pool cleaning, your swimming pool is there for you to enjoy it, but it does include a few simple duties.
+Cleaning your swimming pool routinely will allow you to delight in a clean and healthy swimming pool for a very long time.

-When you’re thinking about the purchase of a swimming pool, make sure you think about the costs on ongoing maintenance.
-These costs can be as high as $400 a month or as low as $100 a month, depending on your pool and how much work you wish to put into maintenance.
+When you’re thinking about the purchase of a pool, make sure you take into account the costs on ongoing maintenance.
+These costs can be as high as $400 a month or as low as $100 a month, depending upon your pool and how much work you want to put into maintenance.

 How do the costs break down?

-Running the pool actively, keeping it heated and keeping the water circulating takes a lot of electricity.
+Running the pool actively, keeping it heated and keeping the water circulating takes a great deal of electricity.
 You can expect to spend between $50 to $75 a month on electricity when you’re actively utilizing the pool.

-Naturally, in the winter season when the pool isn’t in use, this will not be much of a factor.
+Naturally, in the winter months when the pool isn’t in use, this won’t be much of a factor.

 == > pH Tests, Chlorine & Other Chemicals

-Contrary to what you may expect, these chemicals are rather inexpensive.
+Contrary to what you might expect, these chemicals are quite budget-friendly.

-Generally, it’ll cost you between $20 a month and $30 a month for all the chemicals you ‘d need to keep your pool in terrific condition.
+Typically, it’ll cost you between $20 a month and $30 a month for all the chemicals you ‘d need to keep your pool in excellent condition.

 == > Weekly Servicing